eiab30p/OracleConnection/SQLAlchemy_example/README.md

                          .all()
 ```

-When returning from a FLask view it is often used to return a 404 error for missing enties.
+When returning from a Flask view it is often used to return a 404 error for missing entities.
 Flask-SQLAlchemy provides a helper for this exact purpose.
 Instead of using get() you can use get_or_404() or instead of first() you can use first_or_404().

 ```python
 @app.route('/user/<username>')